 A: ALEs with fully insured plans are subject to Section 6056 reporting (Forms 1094-C and 1095-C, except that they do not need to complete Part III of Form 1095-C).
 They do not need to complete Forms 1094-B and 1095-B, which correlate to the individual mandate and are completed by the insurer.
-ALEs with self-insured plans are subject to both Sections 6055 and 6056 reporting.
-Self-insured ALEs must therefore complete Forms 1094-C and 1095-C, including Part III of Form 1095-C. Self-insured ALEs do not have to complete Forms 1094-B and 1095-B.
+ALEs with self-insured (including level-funded) plans are subject to both Sections 6055 and 6056 reporting rules.
+Such ALEs must therefore complete Forms 1094-C and 1095-C, including Part III of Form 1095-C. ALEs with self-insured (including level-funded) plans do not have to complete Forms 1094-B and 1095-B. For further information about ACA reporting responsibilities for both large and small employers, see the NFP publication ACA: Employer Mandate Reporting Requirements.